Itera/spring/README.md

 ## Orchestration

-OK - but how do we set up (or orchestrates) the application?
+OK - but how do we set up (or orchestrate ) the application?

 ```java
   public static void main(String[] args) {